ValeriyMenshikov/restcodegen/README.md

 - --url, -u: URL of the OpenAPI specification (required).
 - --service-name, -s: Name of the service (required).
 - --async-mode, -a: Flag to enable asynchronous client generation (default is false).
+- --api-tags, -t: Comma-separated list of API tags to generate (default is all APIs).
 ```

 ### Example